cguidone/assignments-dig1102/homework-7.1.md

 				buildParams( prefix + "[" + ( typeof v === "object" ? i : "" ) + "]", v, traditional, add );
 			}
 		});

-	} else if ( !traditional && jQuery.type( obj ) === "object" ) {
+    // - Else if boolean. if traditional is false and jQuery.type(obj) is exactly equal to object then continue } else if ( !traditional && jQuery.type( obj ) === "object" ) {
 		// Serialize object item.
 		for ( name in obj ) {
     		// - Function buildParams is sent the arguments prefix + "[" + name + "]", obj[ name ], traditional, and add.
 			buildParams( prefix + "[" + name + "]", obj[ name ], traditional, add );
 		}

-	} else {
+    // - Else boolen.
+If and Else if statements are not true then run program add(prefix, obj) } else {
 		// Serialize scalar item.
 		add( prefix, obj );